MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-project.md

 ---
 # Link a canvas app to a project

 Link an app to a project if you want to deploy the app, for example, in a different environment from the one in which it was created.
-Projects can contain not only apps but also other components, such as entities and option sets.
-By linking apps and other customized components to a project and then importing the project, you can quickly customize an environment in a variety of ways.
+Projects can contain not only apps but also customized entities, option sets, and other components.
+You can quickly customize an environment in a variety of ways if you link apps and other customized components to a project and then import the project into that environment.

 Projects are built on the solution system of the Dynamics 365 platform.
 For more information, see [Projects overview](../common-data-service/solutions-overview.md).